factmata/slate-api-documentation/source/index.html.md

 ]
 ```

-Returns a list of version tracked for a report.
+Returns a list of versions available for a report.

 #### HTTP Request